Support for Attention Research Update is provided

 learning software that provides systematic exercises in visual and auditory

-considered the 'control' condition to which the results of neurofeedback
+the 'control' condition to which the results of neurofeedback training was

 Performing